What help can Good Neighbour Schemes provide?

 - Saxilby and Ingleby Good Neighbour Scheme covering the parish of Saxilby with Ingleby

 - Spilsby Good Neighbour Scheme covering Spilsby and communities in the PE23 postcode

 - Swineshead Friends Good Neighbour Scheme covering the parish of Swineshead

 Other communities showing an interest

-Discussions are also taking place in Gainsborough, Mablethorpe with Sutton-on-Sea and Wragby to investigate the possibility of setting-up new Good Neighbour Schemes with some community consultation activities planned to take place in 2019.
+Discussions are also taking place in Boston, Gainsborough, Lincoln, and Wragby to investigate the possibility of setting-up new Good Neighbour Schemes.
 Many other communities are currently investigating the Good Neighbour Scheme initiative.

 What help is available?

-Funding support from the Lincolnshire Co-op is enabling Community Lincs to work with local communities and many local partners including Parish and Town Councils, churches, surgeries, shops, schools and other community organisations to develop inclusive schemes in appropriate locations.
+Funding is enabling YMCA Community Lincs to work with local communities and many local partners including Parish and Town Councils, churches, surgeries, shops, schools and other community organisations to develop inclusive schemes in appropriate locations.

 What do I do next?

-Visit the Community Lincs website at https://communitylincs.com/individuals/making-connections/good-neighbours-schemes-helping-community/ for more information about how your community can get involved in setting up a Good Neighbour Scheme.
+Visit the YMCA Community Lincs website dedicated Good Neighbour Scheme page for more information about how your community can get involved in setting up a Good Neighbour Scheme.